Adrian-Benavente/svg-background-colorize/README.md

 # svg-background-colorize
-Sass function to color a black SVG background
+Sass function to color a SVG background

 This is a WIP.